 Setting up new classes of shares in an existing company: companies often have one class of shares - ordinary shares that carry one vote each, full rights on winding up and full dividend rights.
 But some companies set up different share classes for various reasons; for example, you may want to separate capital rights, rights to profits and voting rights, pay dividends in a particular way, or provide shares to employees or family members.
 Different share classes can help you do this.
 If you'd like to set up new classes of shares in an existing company, we can help.
 At Coddan, we have extensive experience in all areas of company formation and corporate services, so we know exactly how to fill in the appropriate documentation and file it correctly, taking all the hassle out of your hands.
 Get in touch today to find out more.

 A company may have different types of shares which will include various obligations and rights.
 The majority of companies will have only one class of shares identified as ordinary shares, nevertheless it is progressively more common for even very small private companies to have different share classes.
 There are numerous reasons for why this is so, for instance, a contributing factor is to be able to vary the dividends paid to different shareholders, in order to create non-voting shares, as well as shares for employees etc.

-It can be tricky to understand where you stand with company shares, especially with a limited company.
+It can be tricky to understand where you stand with limited company shares, especially with a private company.
 With different classes of shares and rules restricting their allocation, you need to be certain that everything is above board.